Contact and practical information

-Question: I am an Open University Student and I have not received my CBS login, can I pay in another way?
+Question: I am an Open University Student and I have not received my CBS user ID, can I pay in another way?

-Answer: No, you need to pay for your course(s) on the Epayment system, where you need your CBS login, if you have not received it by mid-May, please contact the ISUP secretariat at email@example.com and we will look into it for you.
+Answer: No, you need to pay for your course(s) on the Epayment portal, where you sign on with your CBS user ID.
+If you have not received the email with your CBS user ID by mid-May, please contact the ISUP secretariat.

 Arrival Service is arranged at a hotel near the airport on 23 June 2023, and students will be accompanied to their dormitories.
 Our Arrival Coordinator will send students an email with further information in May 2023.